Security of tenure

 If you remain in your tenancy for the full period of your Part 4 tenancy, another cycle automatically begins called a 'Further Part 4 tenancy'.
+For any new Part 4 and Further Part 4 Tenancies that come into existence from 24th December 2016 the cycle has been extended from 4 to 6 years.
 In the absence of a fixed term agreement, the landlord can only end your Further Part 4 tenancy on one of the six specific grounds.

 Exceptions to Part 4 Tenancy

-There are some exceptions to claiming a Part 4 tenancy:
+There are some exceptions to claiming security of tenure through a Part 4 tenancy: